-Some Refunds Delayed in 2017
+Some Refunds Delayed

 Beginning in 2017, a new law approved by Congress requires the IRS to hold refunds on tax returns claiming the EITC or the ACTC until mid-February.
 The IRS must hold the entire refund — even the portion not associated with the EITC and ACTC — until at least Feb.
 15. This change helps ensure that taxpayers get the refund they are owed by giving the agency more time to help detect and prevent fraud.